CURRICULUM

 background

 APPROACH The approach behind the Curriculum is based in Black critical thought, performance studies, and design.
 The Centre’s founder, Dr. Myriam Diatta, designed and established the Curriculum in 2021.
-She first developed the process by investigating the inner workings of her own critical creative practice as a case study.
+She first developed the process in 2018 by investigating the inner workings of her own critical creative practice as a case study.
 In 2023, Monash University's Faculty of Art, Design & Architecture (Melbourne, AU) nominated the research behind the Curriculum for their Doctoral Thesis Excellence award.
 Read more about the methodology here on Myriam’s website.

 SECTOR AND INDUSTRY Contemporary cultural institutions in Nordic countries have increasingly been representing a growing diversity of works by young artists who immerse themselves in critical and racialized perspectives.
 However, processes specifically to develop the critical artist and the criticality of their work—beyond lectures and discussions—are limited.
 Nordic Otherwise contributes to filling the gap by running its Curriculum.